jjjuulliiaann/sanity-nuxt-3-starter/README.md

 Nuxt 3 is still in release candidate stage.
 You can check the [`Roadmap`](https://v3.nuxtjs.org/community/roadmap).

 To update manually: Bump `nuxt` dependency to `3.0.0-rc.XX` and then use `npx nuxi@latest cleanup` to cleanup any local caches.

+### Preview Mode

+#### Studio:

+All singleton documents with `preview: true` set in the desk structure and all collection documents feature a Preview panel.
+The URL schema of those documents has to be defined in `utils/resolveProductionUrl.js` to adapt to your front end's URL structure.

+#### Frontend:

+(Setup for Universal Rendering) A separate Sanity client named `preview` is defined in `nuxt.config.js`.
+You have to allow credentials for the frontend URL in your Sanity API settings to access unpublished data from Sanity.

+All pages that support previews include the composable `use-preview-handler`.
+If the URL contains the param `?preview=true` the Preview header is visible and the separate sanity preview client is used for updates.